Elmira 1-2-3 Theater Memories and Mold Removal

 On the plus side, another cinema in the area narrowly avoided demolition several years ago.
 The Heights Theater is by far the classiest way to see a movie around here.
 It also doesn't hurt that it's half the price of the soulless multiplex at the mall.

 Every summer, the Heights Theater plays classic films from the '80s, for the admission price of $2.00.
-Last year, my wife and I saw Beetlejuice and Ghostbusters there.
+In 2017, my wife and I saw Beetlejuice and Ghostbusters there.
 In fact, that showing of Ghostbusters was what inspired me to put together my uniform.
 Here I am making my debut, with a woefully lacking arsenal.
 It was really exciting at the time, a dream actually, but I wouldn't show up in public with such a stripped-down uniform these days.
 Here's the never-before-published photo of this historic event:

 This photo, taken in April 2018 at Empire State Comic Con by the Albany Times Union, shows how I've upped my game: